apache/incubator-retired-slider/src/site/markdown/manpage.md

 ### `registry (--list | --listconf | --getconf <conf>) [--name <name>] [--servicetype <servicetype>] [--verbose]`

 List registered application instances visible to the user.
+This is slightly different from the `slider list` command in that it does not make use of the YARN application list.
+Instead it communicates with Zookeeper -and works with any applications which has registered itself with the "service registry"

 The `--name <name>` option names the registry entry to work with.
 For slider applications, this is the application instance